-Charles Kirkconnell International Airport is a "controlled" airport.
+Owen Roberts International Airport is a "controlled" airport.
 This requires operations by aircraft and vehicles in the vicinity of the runway and on taxiways to have authorization from Air Traffic Control (these are known as "maneuvering areas").
 Aircraft and vehicle operations on the aprons or ramps are not controlled by ATC but do require compliance with the rules issued by the Airports Authority.
-When an apron is included with a maneuvering area, the combined area is termed a Movement area.
+When an "apron" is included with a "maneuvering area", the combined area is termed a Movement area.
 As an operator of a vehicle, you must get the controller's permission before you go onto a runway or taxiway.
-There are at least two ways to get permission; by radio or advanced coordination with ATC.
-The following phraseology is provided to ensure understanding of Air Traffic Controllers twoway radio terminology:
+There are at least two ways to get permission, by radio or advanced coordination with ATC.
+The following phraseology is provided to ensure understanding of Air Traffic Controllers two-way radio terminology:

-1.3.1 Basic Aviation Phraseology for Ground Equipment Operators Phrase Meaning
+1.3.1 Basic Aviation Phraseology for Ground Equipment Operators

+The following phraseology is provided to ensure understanding of Air Traffic Controllers two-way radio terminology:

+Phrase Phrase Meaning

+Acknowledge let me know you have received and

+Acknowledge understood this message

+Advise Intentions tell me what you plan to do

+Affirm yes

-Acknowledge Let me know you have received and understood this message.
-Advise Intentions Tell me what you plan to do.
-Affirm Yes Correction An error has been made in the transmission and the correct version follows.
+Correction an error has been made in the

+transmission and the correct version

+follows
-Hold/ Hold Short Phrase used during ground operations

-to keep a vehicle or Aircraft within a
+Hold/ Hold Short Phrase used to keep a vehicle or Aircraf

-specified area or at a specified point
+within a specified area or at a specified

-while awaiting further clearance from
+point while awaiting further clearance from

 air traffic control.

-Note: When such instructions are given by ATC, the recipient is expected to acknowledge the restriction by repeating the restriction in the read back.
+Note: When such instruction ons are given by ATC, the recipient is

+expected to acknowle edge the restriction by repeating the

+restriction in the read d back.

+Harri da riari

-How do you Question relating to the quality of the read me? transmission or to determine how well the transmission is being received.
+How do you read me?
+Question relating to the quality of the transmission or to determine how well

+read me?

+Nete: A perfect transmissio the transmission is being received.

-Note: A perfect transmission would be acknowledged as 5 by 5 for strength "5".
+Note: A perfect transmission would be acknowledged as 5 by 5 for

+strength "5".
 A weak and poorly audible communication would likely be rated with a "2" or a "3".

+incery be rated with a

-Immediately or without delay Phrase used by ATC when such action compliance is required to avoid an imminent situation.
+Expedite Phrase used by ATC when such action

+compliance is required to avoid an

+imminent situation.

 Pass your Message Continue with your message only.
+I

-Do not move.
+not move.

 Proceed ATC do not use the word "proceed" in in their terminology as it could be confused with an instruction to proceed onto a maneuvering area when the intent was only to continue with a communication.
-Read Back Repeat my message back to me.
-Roger Your message was received and understood.
+Read Back repeat my message back to me Roger your message was received and understood.
 It must never be used to mean "yes" or "no".
-Standby Wait, I will get back to you. ( Standby is not an approval or denial; the caller should re-establish contact if the delay is lengthy.
-Unable I can't do it.

-Vacate Means clear the area.
-Verify I request confirmation of information.
-Wilco I have received your message, understand it, and will comply with it.
+Standby wait, I will get back to you. ("standby" is not an approval or denial; the caller should re-establish contact if the delay is lengthy.
+Unable I can't do it Vacate Means clear the area Verify I request confirmation of information Wilco I have received your message, understand it, and will comply with it